-Hosting your IT in a data centre using colocation services is an opportunity to upgrade resiliency and reliability, while saving you money.
-However, to make this saving you need to make sure you’re taking on the right size rack for your equipment and not paying for more than you need.
+Hosting your IT infrastructure within a data centre using colocation services is an opportunity to upgrade resiliency and reliability, while saving you money.
+Sounds great, right?
+However, to make this saving, you need to make sure you’re taking on the right size ‘rack’ for your equipment and not paying for more than you need.

 How are racks measured?